rarelysimple/RarelySimple.AvatarScriptLink/docs/docs/dotnet/data-model/rowobject.md

 ## Examples

-Most implementations would not require working with the RowObject directly, however here is an example that uses the RowObject to create an [OptionObject2015](../optionobject2015) for Unit Testing.
+Most implementations would not require working with the RowObject directly, however here is an example that creates a RowObject for Unit Testing.

 <Tabs>
 <TabItem value="cs" label="C#">